Coloring graphs with no even hole $\geq 6$: the triangle-free case: Introduction

 We first bound the chromatic number in $\CCinq$ (see Lemma \ref{lem: sans C5} below), which is easier because we forbid one more cycle length, and then deduce the theorem for $\C$.
 The proofs for $\C$ and $\CCinq$ follow the same outline, which we informally describe here:

-\begin{enumerate} \item If $\chi(G)$ is large enough, then for every vertex $v$ we can grow a PCP whose origin is $v$ and whose leftovers are large (Lemmas \ref{lem: debut PCP sans C5}, \ref{lem: existence PCP sans C5} and then Lemma \ref{lem: debut PCP}). \item Using (i), if $\chi(G)$ is large enough and $(N_0, N_1, \ldots)$ is the $v$-levelling, we can grow a \defi{rooted} PCP: it is a PCP in a level $N_k$, which has a \defi{root}, \emph{i.e.} a vertex in the previous level $N_{k-1}$ whose unique neighbor in the PCP is the origin (Lemma \ref{lem: rooted PCP sans C5} and then Lemma \ref{lem: rooted PCP}). \item Given a rooted PCP in a level $N_k$, if a vertex $x\in N_{k-1}$ has a neighbor in the last block $H$, then it has a neighbor in every regular block $G_i$ (Lemma \ref{obs: sommets riches sans C5}). \item Given a rooted PCP of order $\ell$ in a level $N_k$ and a stable set $S$ in $N_{k-1}$, the set of neighbors of $S$ inside $N_k$ can not have a big chromatic number.
+\begin{enumerate}[label=(\roman*)] \item If $\chi(G)$ is large enough, then for every vertex $v$ we can grow a PCP whose origin is $v$ and whose leftovers are large (Lemmas \ref{lem: debut PCP sans C5}, \ref{lem: existence PCP sans C5} and then Lemma \ref{lem: debut PCP}). \item Using \ref{step1}, if $\chi(G)$ is large enough and $(N_0, N_1, \ldots)$ is the $v$-levelling, we can grow a \defi{rooted} PCP: it is a PCP in a level $N_k$, which has a \defi{root}, \emph{i.e.} a vertex in the previous level $N_{k-1}$ whose unique neighbor in the PCP is the origin (Lemma \ref{lem: rooted PCP sans C5} and then Lemma \ref{lem: rooted PCP}). \item Given a rooted PCP in a level $N_k$, if a vertex $x\in N_{k-1}$ has a neighbor in some block, then it has a neighbor in every preceding regular block (Lemma \ref{obs: sommets riches sans C5}). \item Given a rooted PCP of order $\ell$ in a level $N_k$ and a stable set $S$ in $N_{k-1}$, the chromatic number of $N(S)\cap N_k$ is bounded.
 Consequently, the \defi{active lift} of the PCP, defined as $N(G_\ell)\cap N_{k-1}$, has high chromatic number (Lemmas \ref{lem: shadow stable bornee sans C5}, \ref{lem: active lift gros si neighb stable gros} and \ref{lem: shadow borne bornee sans C5} and then Lemmas \ref{lem: active lift gros si neighb stable gros}, \ref{lem: shadow stable bornee}, \ref{lem: shadow borne bornee}). \item The final proofs put everything together: consider a graph of $G\in \CCinq$ (resp. $\C$) with chromatic number large enough.
 Then pick a vertex $v$, let $(N_0, N_1, \ldots)$ be the $v$-levelling and $N_k$ be a colorful level.
-By (ii), grow inside $N_k$ a rooted PCP $P$.
-Then by (iv), get an active lift $A$ of $P$ inside $N_{k-1}$ with big chromatic number.
+By \ref{step2}, grow inside $N_k$ a rooted PCP $P$.
+Then by \ref{step4}, get an active lift $A$ of $P$ inside $N_{k-1}$ with big chromatic number.
 Grow a rooted PCP $P'$ inside $A$, and get an active lift $A'$ of $P'$ inside $N_{k-2}$ with chromatic number big enough to find an edge $xy$ (resp. a 5-hole $C$) in $A'$ .
 Then ``clean" $P'$ in order to get a stable set $S$ inside the last regular block of $P'$, dominating this edge (resp. hole).
 Now find an even hole of length $\geq 6$ in $\set{x,y}\cup S\cup P$ (resp. $C\cup S\cup P$), a contradiction. \end{enumerate}